6 Foods That Prevent Stroke: A Simple Guide to Eating Smart

 Pro Tip: Frozen berries are often cheaper and just as nutritious as fresh.

-4. Whole Grains: The Fiber That Saves Your Arteries
+4. Whole Grains: Fiber That Protects Arteries

 Why Whole Grains Are Worth Adding to Your Plate